 Our workforce depends on it.

-By 2020, 62 percent of all jobs will require education beyond high school.1 Currently, 42 percent of Wisconsinites hold an associates degree or higher.2
+By 2020, 62 percent of all jobs will require education beyond high school.1 The latest data shows that 48 percent of Wisconsinites hold a degree or high-quality certificate.2

 The challenge is that participation in postsecondary education is faced with troubling trends.
 Two years ago, a national survey showed that 17 percent of families were not even considering higher education for themselves or their children.
 Last year, the survey was repeated and found 28 percent not considering postsecondary education.3 This trend must be reversed so that students are not discouraged from attending college.